Seeing-by-Doing

 In this example the design flaw was the scheduling policy.
 When that was redesigned the outcome was zero-wait performance.
 No red on the chart at all.
 The same number of tasks were completed in the same with the same resources used.
 Just less waiting.
 Which means less space is needed to store the queue of waiting work (i.e. none in this case).

-That this is even possible comes as a big surprise to most people.
+That this is even possible comes as a big surprise to many people.
 It feels counter-intuitive.
-It is however an easy to demonstrate fact.
-Our intuition tricks us.
+It is however a fact that is easy to demonstrate with a simple table-top game.
+The lesson we learn from this?
+Our intuition can trick us.

-And that reduction in the size of the queue implies a big cost reduction when the work-in-progress is perishable and needs constant attention [such as patients lying on A&E trolleys and in hospital beds].
+And the predicted and observed reduction in the size of the queue implies a big cost reduction when the work-in-progress is perishable and needs constant attention [such as patients lying on A&E trolleys and in hospital beds].

-So what was the cost of re-designing this schedule?
+So what was the recipe for re-designing this schedule?